 Lite cut – The layout of a grille pattern.

-Low-emissivity (LoE) glass – A coated glass product which reflects heat.
+Low-emissivity (Low-E or LoE) glass – A coated glass product that reflects heat.

-Marine glazed – A glazing method using a vinyl boot to surrounding the glass.
+Marine glazed – A glazing method using a vinyl boot to surround the glass.
 Also called commercial glazing.

-Masonry clip – Accessory clip that is used to install windows into brick.
+Masonry clip – An accessory clip that is used to install windows into brick.

 Masonry opening – Area in a masonry wall left open for windows or doors.